 A Western for the SDS, which led to Straschek being expelled from the German Film and Television Academy, portrays the development of the Left as a learning process among women who sharpen their awareness in the movement but continue to have no say.

-Straschek’s On the Concept of ‘Critical Communism’ in Antonio Labriola addresses the chasm between workers and intellectuals and describes the “difficulties of the revolution” (Labriola) with a sharp sense of humour.
+Straschek’s On the Concept of ‘Critical Communism’ in Antonio Labriolaaddresses the chasm between workers and intellectuals and describes the “difficulties of the revolution” (Labriola) with a sharp sense of humour., German with English subtitles.

-Introduction to Arnold Schoenberg’s ‘Accompaniment to a Cinematographic Scene’ (featuring the voice of Straschek) is Straub and Huillet’s fierce condemnation of the horrors of war and capitalism connecting the rise of fascism to imperialism, the role of Germany and the war in Vietnam, through the words of Schoenberg written in 1923 and Bertolt Brecht’s 1935 speech to the International Congress in Defence of Culture.
+Introduction to Arnold Schoenberg’s ‘Accompaniment to a Cinematographic Scene’ is Straub and Huillet’s fierce condemnation of the horrors of war and capitalism connecting the rise of fascism to imperialism, the role of Germany and the war in Vietnam, through the words of Schoenberg written in 1923 and Bertolt Brecht’s 1935 speech to the International Congress in Defence of Culture.

-Introduction to Arnold Schoenberg’s ‘Accompaniment to a Cinematographic Scene’ [Einleitung zu Arnold Schoenbergs Begleitmusik zu einer Lichtspielscene], Dirs.
-Jean-Marie Straub and Danièle Huillet, West Germany, 1972, digital [originally 16mm], black and white, 15 min.
+Einleitung zu Arnold Schoenbergs Begleitmusik zu einer Lichtspielscene, Introduction to Arnold Schoenberg’s ‘Accompaniment to a Cinematographic Scene’, Dirs.
+Jean-Marie Straub and Danièle Huillet, West Germany, 1972, 16mm/Digital, b&w, 15 min., German with English subtitles.